There are a number of reasons why you may experience breast pain while you're breastfeeding.

 Contact your GP or NHS 111 if you feel worse at any time, or if you're no better within 12 to 24 hours.

 You may need antibiotics, which will be fine to take while breastfeeding.

 Stopping breastfeeding will make your symptoms worse, and may lead to a breast abscess.

-If a mastitis infection isn't treated, it can lead to a breast abscess, which may need an operation to drain it.
+If a mastitis infection is not treated, it can lead to a breast abscess, which may need an operation to drain it.

-This can also develop if the mastitis doesn't respond to frequent feeding plus a course of antibiotics.
+This can also develop if the mastitis does not respond to frequent feeding plus a course of antibiotics.

 You can carry on breastfeeding after an abscess has been drained.

 If you experience pain in both breasts, often after a period of pain-free breastfeeding, and the pain lasts for up to an hour after a feed, you may have developed thrush.

 Chat to the Start4Life Breastfeeding Friend on Amazon Alexa, Facebook Messenger or Google Home for fast, friendly, trusted NHS advice any time, day or night.